pytorch/xla/TROUBLESHOOTING.md

 If the SCRIPT has arguments to control the number of steps, those should be used, otherwise hitting `CTRL^C` will interrupt the run.

-It is also sugested to run in single-core mode, to minimize the amount of data.
+It is also suggested to run in single-core mode, to minimize the amount of data.
 Running in single-core mode is also strongly suggested when debugging execution issues.

 ## Common Issues